Takoa/Tako.Collections/README.md

     - [Robert Sedgewick.
 Left-Leaning Red–Black Trees (slides)][2]
 - Ordered List based on LLRB tree
     - You can use it like System.Collections.Generic.List&lt;T&gt;, but the performance is of LLRB.
+- Sorted List based on LLRB tree
+    - A sorted version of LLRB tree list.

 > Takao Kaburaki
 >